 I saved the best for last: find your people and hold on to them!
 There's nothing more special than having a group of friends cheer you on in your creative journey.
 A design support system is crucial.

 At first, I struggled to find a sense of belonging in the design industry.
 There was an element of gatekeeping that I couldn't seem to push through until I found the community at Spoak — and for that, I'm forever grateful.
-Spoak members get access to a private Slack group, where you can chat with members in real-time, get design advice, and generally spend your day laughing at the fun banter there.
-We also host community meetups and workshops, so you have the option to meet both virtually or in person too.
+Spoak members get access to a private Slack group, where you can chat with members in real time, get design advice, and generally spend your day laughing at the fun banter there.
+We also host community meetups and workshops, so you can meet virtually or in person.
 I've met countless incredible people through the Spoak member community who have become good friends.
 To put it in perspective: You know that feeling when you meet someone really cool who you know you want to be best friends with, but you don't want to come off too strong while you're just getting to know them?
 That's how I feel every time I meet a new Spoak member.

 Photo Credit: (Left) The Wander Shop; A design project by Daniela Araya

 After putting myself out there and joining Spoak, I've completely changed how I feel about myself as a designer.
 (It's taken me this long even to feel confident calling myself a designer.)
 Spoak not only helped me overcome my imposter syndrome and gain the confidence to pursue my passion but also taught me lessons on the design and business process I couldn't find elsewhere.
 As a result, I now proudly have a list of clients I work with, a portfolio filled with projects, and confidence I didn't previously have.
 Don't get me wrong, I still have so much more to learn, but I'm here for the long haul.
 By sharing my experience with Spoak, I hope you feel a little more empowered to take the leap in making your dreams come true.